Siftah/get_iplayer/webpvr.md

 >**HEY!
 OVER HERE!** - WPM does not download HD TV (where available) by default out of consideration for users with limited internet bandwidth.
 If you wish to download HD TV, change the value of *Recording Modes* in the **Recording** tab to "best" (without quotes).
 Use the **Save As Default** button to make the setting permanent (see below).

 The settings correspond to options for the get_iplayer CLI.
-See [this page](manpage) for a full list.
+See [[this page|manpage]] for a full list.
 Not all get_iplayer options are available to the WPM.
-For those options, get_iplayer uses either its default values or values that have been saved to its user options file with `get_iplayer --prefs-add` (examples [here](documentation#Saving%20Settings)).
+For those options, get_iplayer uses either its default values or values that have been saved to its user options file with `get_iplayer --prefs-add` (examples [[here|documentation#saving-settings]].

 When you change settings, use the buttons beneath the settings tabs to apply them: